indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

  **68um / 5.3 = 12.8steps**

 Now we can set our **Final step** value to CFZ / 2 **12 / 2 = 6steps** and then fine tune it, if the results are not good.

+##  The Lazy Way of Tuning the Auto Focus
+Forget everything you have read about the CFZ and the backlash in the previous sections.

+1. Select **U-Curve** focus estimator.
+2. Determine a rough estimate for the focsuer backlash or simply try to guess it.
+Set this as a focuser **Backlash (total)**.
+3. Set the **Backlash overshoot factor** to 1.5 or 2.
+4. Focus the telescope by eye and try to determine some relatively small move after which the defocusing will be noticeable.
+Enter this value as **Initial / U-Curve step**.
+5. Try to auto focus and check the result with Bachtinov mask.
+If the reached focus is not good increase the  **Backlash overshoot factor** with 0.5 or multiply **Backlash (total)** by 1.5 and rerun the AF.
+6. Repeat step 5 until the achieved focus is good.

+Notes:
+* Please set the **Selection Radius** large enough so that the star is always in the selection during the AF Run, but not too large.
+* Backlash overshoot method will not work with asymmetric focuser backlash.
+* If this procedure does not work - sorry you should read the previous sections and try again.

 Clear skies!